Ktofoti is a self-picking farm in Bethlehem of Galilee. They grow many different types of vegetables and some berries.

 Can you guess what this plant is?

-After about 2.5 hours of picking we filled our family basket:
+After about 2.5 hours of picking, we filled our family basket:

 On the entrance, which is also the exit, you can find empty plastic bags.
 You fill them with whatever you picked up.

-While I was there, I heard that some families complain about the price.
+While I was there, I heard that some families complained about the price.
 And indeed, for a big family, it is not cheap.
 But, if you do it smartly, you can return more than half of the cost via the vegetables and fruits you pick.
 Moreover, you can also find coupons online.

 After considering this, the price is not so scary, and overall we loved it.
 It is a fun experience for the whole family.
 And I want my kids to know that vegetables and fruits are not growing in the supermarket.

 Note: if you love agrotourism, then check out the agrotourism category.
-And if you are looking for additional nearby attractions, then either browse the map at the top of this post or see Bethlehem Of Galilee.
+And if you are looking for additional nearby attractions, either browse the map at the top of this post or see Bethlehem Of Galilee.